linotp.lib.reply module

 • response (response object) – the pylon response object

-• exception (exception) – should be a linotp exception (s. linotp.lib.error.py)
+• exception (exception or str) – should be a linotp exception (see linotp.lib.error.py) or a free text error

 • id (int) – id value, for future versions